Friday, June 29, 2018, 12 noon - 1 p.m.

-This program offers 1 hour participatory MCLE credit including legal specialization in Criminal Law.
-You must register in advance to participate.
+This program offers 1 hour participatory MCLE credit and 1 hour legal specialization credit in Criminal Law.
+You must register in advance to attend.

 The Criminal Law Section of the California Lawyers Association is pleased to announce the Marshall M. Schulman Annual Competition for Student Papers in Criminal Law and/or Criminal Procedure.
 This is a nationwide competition; while the focus is on California law, past winners have included students attending schools across the country.